 - 1964:

 - 1974 - The California Angels send veteran Vada Pinson to Kansas City for minor leaguer Barry Raziano and cash.
-Pinson will call it quits at the end of the 1975 season, having rung up 2,757 hits, the most ever for an eligible player not in the Hall of Fame.
+Pinson will call it quits at the end of the 1975 season, having rung up 2,757 hits, one of the highest totals ever for an eligible player not in the Hall of Fame.

-- 1976 - Major League owners announce that spring training will not open until a new labor contract is agreed upon.
+- 1976 - Major League owners announce that spring training will not open until a new labor contract is agreed upon, thus decreeing a lockout.

 - 1979 - The Philadelphia Phillies trade five players to the Chicago Cubs for 2B Manny Trillo, OF Greg Gross, and C Dave Rader.
 Chicago gets C Barry Foote, OF Jerry Martin, 2B Ted Sizemore, and two minor leaguers, Henry Mack and P Derek Botelho.